Tiny Weekends

 Enchanted Woods is a thoughtfully designed children's garden set in a wooded area.
 It's not a playground — it's an imaginative space with a Faerie Cottage, a Tulip Tree House, a Troll Bridge, story stones, and paths that wind through the trees.
 Kids explore at their own pace.
 The scale is small enough that you can see your child from most spots.

-The garden tram ride is a pleasant 20-minute narrated loop through the estate grounds.
+The garden tram is a 30-minute narrated open-air loop through the estate grounds, running Tue-Sun 10 AM-4 PM (weather and space permitting).
 Kids enjoy the ride itself.
 Parents enjoy the break from walking.

 Who It's Best For